huntabyte/vaul-svelte/README.md

 `backgroundColor`: Background color of the body when the drawer is open and `shouldScaleBackground` is true.
 Defaults to black.

+`[data-vaul-no-drag]`: When interacting with an element with this data attribute, the drawer won't be dragged.

 ### Trigger

 The button that opens the dialog.
 [Props](https://www.bits-ui.com/docs/components/dialog#trigger).